 In his remarks, Group Village Head (GVH) Alhaj Bakari speaking on behalf of T/A Chowe pledged to promote peace, saying they want peaceful elections.

-“As for us the chiefs, we are eager and ready to give a platform to any political party that seeks a venue in our areas,” he promised.
+“We are ready and eager to give a platform to any candidate or political party that seeks a venue in our areas,” he promised.

 Mangochi West fell vacant on December 20 2019; Mangochi North East on

 June 8 2020; and Phalombe North June 22 2020 – all after court nullification of the May 21 2019 elections results.

 Lilongwe North West fell vacant on May 8 2020 following the resignation of President Lazarus Chakwera prior to June 23 Fresh Presidential Election and later Karonga Central fell vacant on July 16 2020 following the death of legislator, Cornelius Mwalwanda.